konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 When it came back up, the video seemed a bit slow, and I noticed scrolling doesn't work on the trackpad.

 I ran Pandora's Box, and did "Bootloaders configurator" and setup clover with boot rc-scripts.

-I ran "Post Installation" and picked a bunch of drivers to make things work better.
-I had to reboot several times until I got it working right.
+It didn't want to boot, so I used Pandora's EFI mount to copy the files from the EFI on the USB to the harddrive.

+## tuning drivers for hardware

+* I copied [toledaARPT.kext](https://github.com/toleda/wireless_half-mini/tree/master/Deprecated%20Files/airport_kext_enabler) in `EFI/CLOVER/kexts/Other` to get wifi working.